Art & Design

 Key Stage 4 Curriculum

-Observational drawing, media experimentation, Adobe Photoshop, Photography, Painting, Glass, Clay, Modelling and Critical studies form an integral part of the course.
+Observational drawing, media experimentation, digital manipulation, photography, painting, print, glass, clay, modelling, and critical studies form an integral part of the course.
 Appropriate artists are studied at each key stage.
-Year 10 work is submitted annually to the South Ribble Art Exhibition.
+Pupils present development work in sketchbooks or on design sheets.

 Extra Curricular Activities